-This Master Plan extends a vision toward the future preservation and protection of the Town, and refines the municipal growth areas to reflect logical boundaries, e.g. the railroad tracks to the south, the City of Gaithersburg to the west, and the Piedmont Crossing development to the east.
-Within these bounds are four municipal growth areas that need focused attention.
+This Master Plan extends a vision toward the future preservation and protection of the Town, and refines the municipal growth areas to reflect logical boundaries as well as the original property, e.g. the railroad tracks-Oakmont Subdivision to the south, the City of Gaithersburg to the west, and the Piedmont Crossing development to the east.
+Within these bounds are four five municipal growth areas that need focused attention.

-(2.2.1) Four Municipal Growth Areas
+(2.2.1) Four-Five Municipal Growth Areas